cimenmus/mvvm-android/README.md

 - showCoverage -> Show coverage report created by Jacoco on Google Chrome.
 To run, command `fastlane showCoverage` on terminal
 - beta -> make version increment and deploy a new version to the Firebase App Distribution with options:
     - version
         - patch -> Makes patch increment on app/version.properties file.
 Default.
+To run, command `fastlane beta version:patch` on terminal
         - minor -> Makes minor increment on app/version.properties file.
+To run, command `fastlane beta version:minor` on terminal
         - major -> Makes major increment on app/version.properties file.
+To run, command `fastlane beta version:major` on terminal
     - runUnitTests
         - true -> Runs unit tests before creating APK.
-Default
+Default.
+To run, command `fastlane beta runUnitTests:true` on terminal
-        - false -> Does not run unit test before creating APK
+        - false -> Does not run unit test before creating APK.
+To run, command `fastlane beta runUnitTests:false` on terminal
     - gitUserMail -> Git user mail address to make version bump commit.
 Default is nil.
+To run, command `fastlane beta gitUserMail:user@domain.com` on terminal
     - gitUserName -> Git user name to make version bump commit.
 Default is nil.
+To run, command `fastlane beta gitUserName:your-username` on terminal
+    - sample usage -> fastlane beta version:patch runUnitTests:false gitUserMail:mustafaicmen@gmail.com gitUserName:mustafaicmen
 - deploy -> Deploy a new version to the Google Play (Not configured)

+## GitHub Actions

+There are two actions:

+- Build, Test and Check Code Quality
+    - Defined on `.github/workflows/build_and_code_quality.yml` file
+    - Triggered on every push and pull request to every branch
+    - Jobs:
+        - Build project
+        - Run Unit Tests
+        - Run Android tests on emulator
+        - Create code coverage report, send it to Sonar Clould and check code quality
+- Deploy Release APK to Firebase App Distribution ->
+    - Defined on `.github/workflows/deploy_to_beta.yml` file
+    - Triggered on every push and pull request to master branch
+    - Jobs:
+        - Make version increment, push version bump commit, build release APK and deploy to Firebase using Fastlane